2017 Barcelona Open Banco Sabadell – Singles

 Defending champion Rafael Nadal defeated Dominic Thiem in the final, 6–4, 6–1 to win the singles tennis title at the 2017 Barcelona Open.
 It was his record-extending tenth Barcelona Open title.
+The day before this tournament started, Nadal became the first man in the Open Era to win 10 titles at a tournament when he won his 10th Monte Carlo Masters title.
+By virtue of his 10th Barcelona Open title, he is the first man in the Open Era to win 2 different tournaments 10 times each.

 Seeds

 All seeds receive a bye into the second round.